fluke/google-http-actionmailer/README.md

 Normal ActionMailer usage will now transparently be sent using Google's HTTPS API.

+If you want to set the threadId to you outgoing mail just add the header 'Thread-ID' with the appropriate value.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.